a-shinn/Data-Project-2-The-Strokes-Spotify-Analysis-In-Progress/README.md

-# Data Project 2 - Spotify Analysis of The Strokes
+# Data Project 2 - Analysis of The Strokes' Spotify data